PennyLaneAI/qml/whatisqc.rst

     :width: 63%
     :target: javascript:void(0);

-For example, quantum computers can be used to speedrun the development of new chemical compounds for medicine or agriculture, enable a perfectly secure exchange of private messages, optimize and enhance existing computational algorithms for image classification, traffic management, or product design, and for **thousands of other uses we haven’t thought of yet**.
+For example, quantum computers could eventually be used to speedrun the development of new chemical compounds for medicine or agriculture, enable a perfectly secure exchange of private messages, optimize and enhance existing computational algorithms for image classification, traffic management, or product design, and for **thousands of other uses we haven’t thought of yet**.

 PennyLane for quantum computing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~